vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 Plate 89

-Sui Vihar St¯upa in Bahawalpur
+Sui Vihar Stūpa in Bahawalpur

 The inscription tells us that the wife of Balanandin, an upasika who was mis tress of the vihara, raised in Damana a yat.hi for the bhiks.u Nagadatta and that